If I could only have one sauce for the rest of my life, the answer would be basil pesto sauce. Hands down!

 Storing pesto sauce in the freezer

-The best way to freeze pesto is in a large freezer bag.
+The best way to freeze a batch of pesto is in a large freezer bag.
 Fill the freezer bag with pesto, squeeze the air out of it, and lay it flat in the freezer.
 It takes up very little space, and you can go into the bag for a scoop or two any time you need to.

-Another great way to freeze pesto sauce is in an ice cube tray.
+Another great way to freeze pesto sauce is in ice cube trays.
 Fill each compartment with pesto sauce until they are frozen.
 Then, dump all of the pesto cubes into a freezer bag for easy storage.
 This way, you can cleanly take little bits of pesto sauce out to use.

-When you make this pesto sauce recipe, I’d love to hear about it!
+When you make this basil pesto sauce recipe, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 For more pesto recipes, try these:

-Best Ever Homemade Basil Pesto Sauce (Easy Recipe)
+Best Ever Basil Pesto Sauce (Easy Homemade Recipe)

 Ingredients